DISCOVER OUR STORY

 1880 - Thomas inherits the business

 Thomas's brother Robert dies.
-Thomas takes over the reigns of the company.
-Later in 1894, Thomas’s sons, Robert & Edwin join the brewery and Francis, a few year later, as Directors
+Thomas takes over the reins of the company.
+Later in 1894, Thomas’s sons, Robert & Edwin join the brewery and Francis, a few years later, as Directors

 1905-1920 - T&R Theakston Ltd. becomes a limited company and the war years.